Updated for 2020

 Overhaul the competitive system that equates time in the office with success.

-We should recognize the value of flexibility.
+The Covid-19 pandemic should teach us the value of flexibility.
 We should care about emotional health.
 And we should honor caregiving.
 Employees’ value should be measured by results, not hours at the desk.

 Likewise, career growth shouldn’t be the prize won by the most aggressive, competitive staff members.
 Cooperation is good – and employees who are able to truly collaborate will further the organization’s mission.